Orders over $99 ship FREE within the 48 contiguous states.

 Basic Types of Picture Frames

 Picture frames come in various styles, each offering a different purpose or intention in showcasing your artwork.
 Also guiding that intention is what material they’re made of, which affects the look, weight, shape, capacity for detailing, and price.
-Below are the most common materials used for different types of picture frames
+Below are the most common materials used for different types of picture frames:

 1. Wood